 What is a conservation easement?

-A conservation easement is an interest in real property established by agreement between a land owner and a government entity or land trust (the holder of the easement) to achieve certain conservation purposes on the land.
+A conservation easement is an interest in real property established by agreement between a land owner and the holder of the easement, typically a government entity, land trust, or Indian tribe, to achieve certain conservation purposes on the land.
 These might include:

 A conservation easement’s purposes will vary based on the nature of the particular property, the aims of the land owner, and the goals of the easement holder.
 An important feature of a conservation easement is that it allows the easement holder to achieve conservation objectives on the property while keeping the land in private ownership.